DrMahdiRezaei/DeepSOCIAL/README.md

 **Option 1: Online Execution on Colab**

 The code can be executed in Google colab by followoing the guideline below:
+1. Click on the YOLO4_DeepSOCIAL-1.ipynb and open it in colab via the given link
+2. Follow Steps i, ii, and iii to setup the GPU accelator
+3. Run the Clone cell
-1. Copy or Download the following files and paste them in the **darknet** folder of your Google Colab (\content\darknet\...)
+5. Download the following files and paste them in the **darknet** folder of your Google Colab (\content\darknet\...)

    * Oxford Town Dataset (OxfordTownCentreDataset.avi): https://drive.google.com/file/d/1UMIcffhxGw1aCAyztNWlslHHtayw9Fys/view
    * Optimised DeepSOCIAL weights (DeepSocial.weights): https://drive.google.com/file/d/1t5OgqRn-s6TFZp1X3L5g4zMfaK0OqcEt/view
    * Sort.py
    * DeepSocial.pyc

-3. Open and run the file YOLO4_DeepSOCIAL-1.ipynb in Google colab
-4. The program should continue running and finish the execution by genering three output files in **darknet** folder as follows:
+6. Press Ctrl+F10 or "Run after" from the Runtime meny.
+The program should continue running and finishes by genering three processed video output files in the **darknet** folder as follows:
     * /content/darknet/DeepSOCIAL DTC.avi
     * /content/darknet/DeepSOCIAL Social Distancing.avi
     * /content/darknet/DeepSOCIAL Crowd Map.avi

 ____________________________________
 **Option 2: Joing Google Driver and Colab Execution**